 Multi-Edit - You may select multiple rows by clicking on multiple features while holding the Shift or Ctrl keys.
 Right clicking within one of the selected fields allows you to edit all the selected attributes within that column at once.

-allow the user to browse forward or backward through each item in the list one at a time, as well as skip to the first or last rows in the list.
+Select/Move navigation buttons allow the user to browse forward or backward through each item in the list one at a time, as well as skip to the first or last rows in the list.
 Also, the arrow keys may be used to move through features one at a time, and the Home and End keys go to the top and bottom of the list, respectively.

-button will synchronize attributes from the current feature layer and refresh the map screen.
+The Refresh button will synchronize attributes from the current feature layer and refresh the map screen.

-button will move a selected feature (row) to the center of the map, profile, and 3D views.
+The Center Selected Feature button will move a selected feature (row) to the center of the map, profile, and 3D views.

-button will zoom to selected features within the map, profile, and 3D views.
+The Fit Selected Features button will zoom to selected features within the map, profile, and 3D views.

-allows the user to analyze selected features based on tests selected in the Feature Analyst Options dialog.
-When clicked, this tool will populate the 'Self Intersecting' and other test columns added as a results of tests selected.
-If a column displays "???", the user will need to press the Analyze button to populate the column.
-A green check
+dialog.
+When pressed, this tool will populate the 'Self Intersecting', and other test columns added as a result of the selected tests.
+If a column displays "???", the user will need to press the Analyze

 indicates a successful test and a red 'X'

-to have the analysis test applied while navigating between features in the list.
+button off/on to have the analysis test applied while navigating between features in the list.

-The Show/Hide Descriptive Headings button
+- The Show/Hide Descriptive Headings

-The Feature Analyst Options button
+- The Feature Analyst Options

 contains three main tabs where the user may control the behavior of the Feature Analyst's test analyses.
 These are the General, Navigation, and Analysis tabs.
 The user sets test parameters here to be executed by clicking the 'Analyze' button on the Feature Analyst Dialog.

-Clicking the Copy Feature Rows
+- The Copy Feature Rows

 button will copy the feature rows to the clipboard.